vikramkh/course-website-16fa/index.md

 <div class="alert alert-info">
 HW3 is a written homework assignment on sorting algorithms.
 You can <a href="homework.html">download it now</a>.
-It is due before 10:30am on on Thursday, September 22nd.
+It is due before 10:30am on Thursday, September 22nd.
 You should submit it via Canvas.
 </div>